drimpossible/GDumb/README.md

 ```
 @inproceedings{prabhu2020greedy,
-  title={Greedy Sampler and Dumb Learner A Surprisingly Effective Approach for Continual Learning},
+  title={GDumb: A Simple Approach that Questions Our Progress in Continual Learning},
   author={Prabhu, Ameya and Torr, Philip and Dokania, Puneet},
   booktitle={The European Conference on Computer Vision (ECCV)},
   month={August},